velocity-forge/MacroVision/README.md

 ```

 Runs `tsc --noEmit`, which will compile the TypeScript code without emitting files.
 This acts as a TS error check in your CLI.
 This is useful to catch TS errors that you might miss during development.
 For more information, see the [TypeScript Compiler (tsc) documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

+## Notes

+* Although ESLint v8 has been released (https://eslint.org/blog/2021/10/eslint-v8.0.0-released), `eslint-config-next` is not yet compatible with v8.
+Because of this, we are using v7.
+* Code for the app is currently configured to go into the `pages` directory (for [Next.js pages](https://nextjs.org/docs/basic-features/pages)) and `source` for theming, components, providers, helpers, etc.
+* Starting in Next.js v9.4, TypeScript errors do not show up in your browser when running the dev server (i.e. `npm run dev`).
+However, TS errors will prevent `next build` (i.e. `npm run build`) from running successfully.
+Be sure to run `npm run lint` and `npm run tsc` before committing and pushing code.
+This will give you lint and TS errors that will most likely cause your builds to fail.
+  * For discussion: should we include a [TS checker in the config](https://github.com/vercel/next.js/issues/12735#issuecomment-629404102)?
+Note that a Next.js dev warns that [this will greatly slow development](https://github.com/vercel/next.js/issues/12735#issuecomment-629404842).
+* The current favicon implementation will probably not display correctly locally in Chrome (v94), but does display correctly in Firefox and Safari.
+Note that the favicon _does_ display correctly once deployed.
+Not sure why.